Excavation Volume Calculator

 Invalid input

-• calculate the volume of a trench with vertical walls;
+• Determining the volume of a trench with vertical walls;

-• calculate the volume of a circular well with slopes;
+• Calculating the volume of a circular well with sloped sides;

 Reference

-Trench, pit – an open excavation in the soil intended for the construction of foundations, bases, pipelines, and other engineering structures.
-The volume of the trench and the volume of the soil in the trench are calculated using established formulas.
+Trench/Pit – An open excavation prepared in the ground for constructing foundations, bases, pipelines, and other engineering structures.
+The volume of the excavation and the excavated soil is determined using standardized formulas.

-Well – a vertical depression, excavation in the soil.
-It is a hydraulic structure for raising water and is also used for arranging sewers and septic tanks.
+Well – A vertical excavation or depression in the soil, primarily designed as a hydraulic structure for extracting water and, at times, used for installing sewers and septic tanks.

-Soil – a complex multicomponent movable system consisting of rocks, soils, sediments, and technogenic (anthropogenic) formations.
-It is part of the geological environment and an integral part of human engineering and economic activity.
+Soil – A complex, multicomponent medium consisting of rock particles, sediments, and anthropogenic materials.
+It forms a critical part of the geological environment and is essential in engineering and economic projects.